massalabs/station/INSTALLATION.md

 If you want to get down to business, you can start your [Massalian journey](http://my.massa/thyra/wallet) right away!

 ### Windows
+#### Automatically
+Simply use the link below to download and then open the file on your machine.
+The installation process will start and a success message will be displayed once done.
+Once the installation is finished, congratulations, you can now browse the **websites on-chain** seamlessly.
+If you need to take the pressure off, maybe a little [game](http://flappy.massa) can help.
+If you want to get down to business, you can start your [Massalian journey](http://my.massa/thyra/wallet) right away!

+Download and open the file [here](https://github.com/massalabs/thyra/blob/main/scripts/thyra-installer.bat)

 #### Thyra installation